gcallah/BookReviews/jones.md

-An unfortunate recurrence throughout the book is a certain temporal parochialism, an apparent conviction that the current ideas are the best ideas (so far, at least), and that when they disagreed with past ideas, clearly the past ideas are to blame.
+An unfortunate recurrence throughout the book is a certain temporal parochialism, an apparent conviction that the current ideas are the best ideas (so far, at least), and that when they disagree with past ideas, clearly the past ideas are to blame.
 This shows up early on when Jones writes, "Perhaps not everyone feels that Berkeley’s God is an embarrassment..."
 (15).
 Countless thinkers in the past would have found today's presumption of materialism an